AlishaPanday/employee-directory/README.md

 ## Description

 Employee Directory application provides the user with 20 random employees from the random user api.
 The application uses react to render the table of employees and has sort preferences by a number of columns and search prefernces by a number of filters.
-The application has been deployed to heroku.
+The application has been deployed to github pages.

 ## Installation Instructions

 ## Usage Information